mosaic-jasondebolt/phoenix/README.md

 cd Phoenix
 $ python search_and_replace.py .
 714284646049 {your AWS AccountId}
 $ python search_and_replace.py . phoenix {name of your project}

+Make sure there are no dashes in the DatabaseNamePrefix or MasterUsername parameters in the template-database-params JSON files.
 ```
 * Execute the following commands in order, waiting for each to complete before running the next.
 ```